 How Do I Help My Child?

-If your child is exhibiting even one or two of these symptoms then your child would benefit from going through Brain Integration Therapy.
+If your child is exhibiting even one or two of these symptoms then he or she would benefit from going through some Brain Integration Therapy.
 This sounds complicated but it’s actually very simple and inexpensive and it’s something you can do at home with your child.
 This therapy was developed by Dr. Geteman and Dr. Paul Dennison.
 This exercise not only helps your child to overcome their dysgraphia but it will also improve their hand-eye coordination and their awareness of their body in space.
 This will help them to perform better in sports as well as to write with ease.

 The Brain Integration Therapy is simple yet it involves lots of steps.
 I can’t detail how to do them in this article because I don’t want to take the chance of missing a step and making you waste your time.
 I would recommend that you purchase the following products by Dianne Craft:

 Smart Kids Who Hate to Write – $39.99

 I purchased these products myself and have been thrilled with what I have discovered so far.
 Her Brain Integration Therapy Manual is easy to understand and easy to follow.
 The Smart Kids Who Hate to Write DVD includes the entire workshop that I attended which explains the reasoning behind this therapy.
 It also includes examples of kids who are a variety of ages doing the Writing Eight exercise, which is the main therapy that she recommends for overcoming dysgraphia (see picture above.)

 There are so many other exercises which are beneficial in her brain training manual, however, that I would HIGHLY recommend you purchase that as well.